 All operating units own, and are primarily accountable for, the risks inherent in their activities.
 They are responsible for ensuring that an appropriate risk-and-control environment and robust processes are in place as part of their day-to-day operations.
 Our risk assessments are forward-looking and form an important element of our long-term approach.
 We consider a broad spectrum of risks with potential long-term impact, including sustainability risks and risks from activities managed by appointed agents.

 Risk management and control functions independent of the risk-taking business units are the second line of defence.
 They provide appropriate day-to-day risk oversight and control.
-These functions include the risk management function, legal and compliance function, and finance function.
-While they each have their defined set of responsibilities, they also work collectively to provide the requisite ‘checks and balances’ to the risk-taking activities of GIC’s investment groups.
+These functions include risk management, legal and compliance, information and technology risk management, as well as tax and finance.
+While they each have their defined set of responsibilities, they also work collectively to provide the requisite checks and balances to the risk-taking activities of GIC’s investment groups.

 Our Internal Audit Department (IAD) forms the third line of defence.
 It provides an independent assessment and assurance on the adequacy and effectiveness of our internal risk management controls.
 It reports functionally to the Chairperson of the Audit Committee, and administratively to the CEO.